Frequently Asked Questions

-Any business that has the equivalent of five or more full-time employees whose primary function is to provide telephone medical advice and that provides that advice to Californians needs to be registered (B&P Code § 4999).
+Any business that employs, or contracts or subcontracts, directly or indirectly, with the full-time equivalent of five or more persons functioning as health care professionals, whose primary function is to provide telephone medical advice and that provides that advice to a patient at a California address needs to be registered (B&P Code § 4999).

 3) Under California law, which health-care practitioners may provide medical advice over the telephone?

 Pursuant to B&P Code § 4999.2, the following health-care practitioners may provide medical advice over the telephone:

 - Licensed clinical social worker

 4) Do health-care practitioners providing telephone medical advice need to be licensed in California?

 Practitioners must be licensed and operate consistent with the laws governing their respective scopes of practice in California and in the state within which they are providing the telephone medical advice services (B&P Code § 4999.2).

 5) How does a business register with TMAS?

 A business must complete the registration form in its entirety and pay the registration fee ($7,500).
 The registration fee is good for two years (B&P Code § 4999.1; 16 CCRs § 4010 and 4040).